July 18, 2015, Israel

 A man can call you "Sir" or "Master" but still have no respect for you at all.
 It is the actions that counts.
 Titles, as we say in Arabic, are "Haki fadi", Empty words.

-His holiness, Grand master, Founder, Grand Puba, Sovereign of Israel, its surrounding territories and the world.
+His Holiness, His Highness, Grand master, Founder, some call me Grand Puba, Sovereign of Israel, its surrounding territories and the world.